Faculty

 University of Rochester Medical Center

-Karen Scott is a human resources professional with over 20 years of experience in the field.
-She currently holds the position of associate director of learning and development at the University of Rochester Medical Center.
+Karen Scott is a human resources professional with over 20 years of experience.
+She currently serves as assistant director of learning and development at the University of Rochester Medical Center.
 Her areas of focus have included employee relations, performance management and workplace learning and development.
 She currently oversees the leadership and staff development programs at URMC where she uses her training and career development experience to improve the performance of individuals, groups and the organization.

-Scott holds a Master of science in human resources development and is a certified Crucial Conversations and DiSC instructor.
+Scott holds her Master of Science in human resources development and is a certified Crucial Conversations and DiSC instructor.
 She is a member of the Association of Talent Development.

 Sandra R. Scott, MD